 10. Start your course

 Welcome to Weston College!
-During your first week there will be lots of activities to help you settle in and make friends.
+During your first week there will be lots of activities to help you settle in and make friends, including our Freshers' Festival.
 Your personal tutor will give you your timetable.